Fetal Alcohol and Drug Unit

 See Publications – (Indian Health Services FASD Project)

-Since 1983, the Indian Health Service (IHS) has funded the Fetal Alcohol and Drug Unit to provide FASD information and strategies for prevention and intervention to American Indian/Alaska Native (AI/AN) communities.
-This contract enables the unit to carry out the following activities:
+The Indian Health Service (IHS) (from 1983 to 1993) and The Northwest Portland Area Indian Health Board (from 1993 to 2017) funded the Fetal Alcohol and Drug Unit to provide FASD information and strategies for prevention and intervention to American Indian/Alaska Native (AI/AN) communities.
+These contracts enabled the unit to carry out the following activities:

 - Provide consultation to AI/AN individuals with FASD and their families, and make referrals for FASD evaluation and diagnosis.
 Consultations include referrals to a wide range of professionals in the medical, education, legal, and social services systems, and to other service providers as appropriate.

 - Provide technical support on FASD issues to service providers, professionals, and students working with AI/AN populations.
 This support is provided through phone and in person consultations, as well as through research/clinical internships.
 FADU provides technical support to AI/AN in developing FASD screening, prevention and intervention programs.

 - Collaborate with the Northwest Portland Area Indian Health Board on FASD issues and training needs (see FASD Trainings below).